By Acacia Communications | Posted on October 21, 2020

 Using dense wavelength division multiplexing (DWDM), the number of links can be increased in both duplex and single-fiber deployments, as shown in Figure 3.

 Figure 3.
-Wavelength-multiplexed transmission over (a) duplex optical fiber; and (b) a single-fiber BiDi link in which transmit wavelength is different from receive wavelength.
+Illustrations showing wavelength-multiplexed transmission over (a) duplex optical fiber; and (b) a single-fiber BiDi link in which transmit wavelength is different from receive wavelength—the optical implementation to combine signals into a single fiber depends on the link requirements.

 As Figures 2 and 3 illustrate, the optical transceiver modules used for single-fiber BiDi deployments must have the ability to transmit and receive on independent wavelengths, a capability dependent on the module design.
 This will be covered in more detail in a later section of this white paper.